 Hello.
 My name’s Alex and I’m a topophile.

-That’s to say, I’m a lover of place, and my writing is an attempt to capture what places are like, how it feels to be in them and to explore the reasons why they are the way they are.
+That’s to say, I’m a lover of place, and my writing is an attempt to capture what places are like and to explore the reasons why they are the way they are.

-Put differently, I’m interested in the human relationship with the planet on which we live and how we build on geography and circumstance to create society and culture.
+Put differently, I’m interested in our relationship with the planet on which we live and how we build on geography and circumstance to create society and culture.
 While I love the natural world, I’m particularly interested in cities, where this mysterious socio-cultural process occurs most intensely.

 Maybe this is why I chose travel writing as the genre for my hybrid form of non-fiction.
-But I’m a bad traveller, anxious about journeys and eager to settle, to begin making some kind of a home in a new place.
-I want to get under its skin, to witness and experience the different way of living it brings into being.
+But I’m a bad traveller, anxious about journeys and eager to settle.
+I want to get under its skin of the place I’m in, and in writing to witness to the different way of living it brings into being.

-I’m fascinated by what the philosopher Charles Taylor called ‘forms of life’ - the diversity of human societies and communities, allied to the different ways in which people create meaning, whether under the banner of ‘values’ or spirituality, and the different ways they organise their societies (aka politics).
-So, constitutionally unable to accept there’s only one way of living, I guess you could call me a pluralist.
-I love that there are different ways of seeing and I try to capture some of them in writing.
+I’m fascinated by what the philosopher Charles Taylor called ‘forms of life’: the diversity of human communities and the different ways in which people create meaning, whether under the banner of ‘values’ or spirituality, and the different ways societies are organised - aka politics.
+As someone constitutionally unable to accept there’s only one way of living and seeing, I guess you could call me a pluralist.
+I love that there are different ways of seeing and try to capture some of them in writing.

-Since early 2020, I’ve become concerned about a kind of forgetting that seems to have overtaken much of western society and a sense of there being powerful, possibly unconscious, forces at work is now taking my writing in a new direction.
-It confirms what I’ve long suspected: the workings of the human psyche have a greater impact on the way we live than we generally accept and that they extend way beyond the personal, shaping our societies and our politics.
+Since 2020, I’ve become concerned about a kind of forgetting that seems to have overtaken much of Western society, one that affects the values on which our way of life has been based.
+My growing sense of alarm at what I see going on is accompanied by an intuition that powerful unconscious forces are at work.
+This confirms something I’ve long suspected: the workings of the psyche have a greater impact than is generally accepted and extend beyond the personal to shape our societies and our politics.
+It seems that we have arrived at a crossroads.

 About me